Wrongful Death

 While we cannot make the grieving process any less painful, we can take the legal burden off your shoulders.
 We will handle your wrongful death lawsuit from start to finish, working closely with you to seek justice for your loss.
 Our goal is to give you and your loved ones the space you need to heal and the confidence that your case is in good hands.

-To schedule a free consultation, call us at (425) 585-4009 or contact us online.
+To schedule a free consultation with a wrongful death lawyer in Seattle, call us at (425) 585-4009 or contact us online.
 We accept wrongful death claims throughout Washington, including Seattle, Tacoma, Yakima, Tri-cities, Spokane, Wenatchee, and Pierce County.

 The Opinions That Matter Most